Discover one of Switzerland’s most impressive railroads and sail on the mighty Rhine

 Day 12 – Tour Conclusion

-After a buffet breakfast, we disembark the ship and here your cruise concludes.
+After a buffet breakfast, we disembark the ship and your cruise concludes.
 Make your way back to the railroad station with your Tour Manager to board your train back to London St Pancras.
+A transfer to Schiphol Airport is also available, should you wish to conclude in Amsterdam.
 (B)

 Romantik Hotel Stern, Chur